 The diagram below is a simplified representation of the signal flow through the miniDSP Flex (without Dirac Live):

-The audio signal flows from left to right in the above diagram:
+The audio signal in the diagram flows from left to right:

 One of the five stereo input sources is selected by the user.

 The selected stereo input signal is passed through the input channel processing blocks: level metering, input gain, and parametric EQ.

 The processed input channels are fed into a 2-in 4-out routing matrix that routes/mixes the two processed input channels to the four output channels.

 Each output channel runs a comprehensive set of DSP functions: parametric EQ, crossovers, FIR filtering, level metering, delay, output gain and compressor.